Moeinh77/3D-Convs-for-MRI-Classification/README.md

 ### Dataset:

-I have used IXI Brain MRI dataset that each image has 150 slices and it is available (https://brain-development.org/ixi-dataset/)[here].
+I have used IXI Brain MRI dataset that each image has 150 slices and it is available [here](https://brain-development.org/ixi-dataset/).
 I downloaded the T1 images and used 80% percent of it for training and 20% for test/validtion.
 Since the data only contains 566 images I had to keep the test set at 20% and had to use the test set for both validation and test.
+Since the data has a high number of channels (150 channels) it coul not be loaded into the RAM all at once, so for training of the first model I created a datagenerator that yields 4 images at the time.
+I used nibabel library for reading the .nii images in this dataset.

 ### Model: